This function is based on the standard normal distribution and creates confidence intervals and tests hypotheses for both one and two sample problems.

 records the

-value of the input argument alternative: "greater"
+value of the input argument alternative: "greater", "less" or

 a character string (vector of length

-1) containing the actual names of the input vectors x
+1) containing the actual names of the input vectors x and y

-, a one-sample z-test is carried out with
+If y is NULL, a one-sample z-test is carried out with

-, a standard two-sample z-test is
+x.
+If y is not NULL, a standard two-sample z-test is

 performed.